iris-edu/gmv/README.md

  - To display the great circle path on the animation panel, use the _-G_ option.
 No value is needed.
 Just using the _-G_ option turns the great circle path on
  - The _-l_ option allows you to control the time sampling option.
 By reducing the time step, you will create a smoother animation but at the same time you will increase the total size of the animation by including more frames.
 Sampling of 2-4 second appears to work reasonably well.
- - Sometimes it is desirealbel to limit the number of networks contributing to the animation.
+ - Sometimes it is desirable to limit the number of networks contributing to the animation.
 The _-n_ allows you to limit data requests only to the list you provide (separate multiple networks with comma). _-n all_ will request data from all available networks.
 When tuning the GMV, use a network with fewer number of stations to allow speedy processing.
 Once you are happy with the parameters, set the network list to _all_ or desired list.
  - You can select a reference station for display its trace below GMV panel. _-N_ is used to indicate the network of the reference station (see also the _-S_ option below).